felix-hilden/tekore/docs/documents/getting_started.rst

 .. code:: python

-    from spotipy.scope import every
+    from tekore.scope import every
-    from spotipy.util import prompt_for_user_token
+    from tekore.util import prompt_for_user_token

     redirect_uri = 'your_uri_here'